JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson5.md

 #### **And from material components?** 🤔

-* One more time, wrap them and replace defaults
+* Again, wrap them & replace defaults
-* Wrap content lambdas with provider funcs for values not exposed as params
+* Wrap `content` lambdas with provider funcs for values not exposed as params

 ```kotlin
 @Composable